kubevault/prometheus-exporter/docs/guides/monitoring/vault-server/grafana.md

 ## Import Vault server Dashboard

-Vault server has a preconfigured dashboard.
+Vault server comes with a pre-configured Grafana dashboard.
 You can download json configuration of the dashboard from [here](/docs/examples/monitoring/grafana/dashboard.json).

 Follow these steps to import the preconfigured stash dashboard,